-A one-page business plan is a quick framework which aim is to answer a few of the critical questions if you want to get started with your business model.
+A one-page business plan is a quick framework whose aim is to answer a few of the critical questions if you want to get started with your business model.
 In short, that is the fastest and most effective ways to get your business started with the least amount of time invested.

 But is the one-page business plan a one-size-fits-all?